Dexalot/dexalot-docs/docs/contracts/TradePairs.md

 **Dev notes:** \
 Only the quantity and the price of the order can be changed.
-All the other order fields are copied from the canceled order to the new order.
+All the other order fields are copied from the to-be canceled order to the new order.
 The time priority of the original order is lost.
-Canceled order's locked quantity is made available for the new order within this tx This function will technically accept the same clientOrderId as the previous because when the previous order is cancelled it is removed from the mapping and the previous clientOrderId is now available.
-Not recommended! \
+Canceled order's locked quantity is made available for the new order within this tx This function will technically accept the same clientOrderId as the previous because previous clientOrderId is made vailable when the previous order is cancelled as  it is removed from the mapping.
+!!Not recommended! \
 ********Important: STP defaults to STP.CANCELMAKER ********

 ```solidity:no-line-numbers